NyluxFR/AltoziaLauncher/README.md

 * 📰 Posts et mise à jour intégré dans le launcher.
 * ⚙️ Gestion intuitive des paramètres, y compris un panneau de contrôle Java.

-### Note on Third-Party Usage

-You may use this software in your own project so long as the following conditions are met.

-* Credit is expressly given to the original authors (Daniel Scalzi).
-  * Include a link to the original source on the launcher's About page.
-  * Credit the authors and provide a link to the original source in any publications or download pages.
-* The source code remain **public** as a fork of this repository.

-We reserve the right to update these conditions at any time, please check back periodically.

----

 ### Nous espérons vous revoir bientôt !